russom/DSND-Capstone/Capstone_writeup.md

 In the following we'll see details on all of them (except for the first one).
 I will mostly make reference to the `local` notebook, clarifying when I show results from the `EMR` one as I go.

-Finally, a [Conclusions](#Conclusions) section will summarize the results and possible improvement strategies.
+Finally, a [Reults and Conclusions](#Results-and-Conclusions) section will summarize the findings and introduce possible improvement strategies.

 ### Load and Clean Dataset
 This part is fairly similar for both the local and EMR cases; the first operation is to load the JSON file: